 - (1) Covers only the initial 1,000,000 shares of Common Stock reserved for issuance under the 1999 Employee Stock Purchase Plan, and excludes up to 1,000,000 additional shares which may be reserved annually for issuance under the 1999 Employee Stock Purchase Plan beginning in June 2000. - (2) Covers only the current 2,320,524 shares of Common Stock reserved for issuance under the 1997 Stock Option Plan, and excludes additional shares which may be reserved for issuance under the 1997 Stock Option Plan as more shares of Common Stock are outstanding.
-See "Executive Compensation and Other Matters - 1997 Stock Option Plan."
+See "Executive Compensation and Other Matters--1997 Stock Option Plan.

-Given that less than 2,500,000 shares of the Company's currently authorized Common Stock are available for future issuance, and given the Company's goal to continue to grow in significant part through the issuance of its Common Stock, the Board of Directors believes that it is in the best interest of the Company to increase the number of authorized shares of Common Stock to 100,000,000.
+Given that less than 2,100,000 shares of the Company's currently authorized Common Stock are available for future issuance, and given the Company's goal to continue to grow in significant part through the issuance of its Common Stock, the Board of Directors believes that it is in the best interest of the Company to increase the number of authorized shares of Common Stock to 100,000,000.

-If the proposed Amendment is adopted, the additional shares of Common Stock would be available for use in acquisitions of complementary businesses, raising capital through public offerings, funding equity compensation programs and other employee benefit plans, establishing strategic relationships, declaring stock dividends or stock splits or any other bona fide corporate purpose.
-Except for the issuance of shares of Common Stock in connection with ongoing and potential acquisitions of complementary businesses, the Company's management has no present arrangements, agreements, understandings or plans for the issuance or use of the additional shares proposed to be authorized.
+If the proposed Amendment is adopted, the additional shares of Common Stock would be available for use in acquisitions of complementary businesses (which has been a key element of the Company's growth strategy), raising capital through public offerings, funding equity compensation programs and other employee benefit plans, establishing strategic relationships, declaring stock dividends or stock splits or any other bona fide corporate purpose.
+The Company's management has no present arrangements, agreements, understandings or plans for the issuance or use of the additional shares proposed to be authorized.
 With the exception of the holders of the Convertible Subordinated Notes, no holders of Common Stock or of any other securities of the Company convertible into or exercisable or exchangeable for Common Stock have preemptive rights to purchase additional securities that may be issued by the Company, and, as a result, any issuance of additional shares will have a dilutive effect on the equity ownership of such current holders of the Company's Common Stock.